SeerRay-Lab/DareBench/README.md

 DEFAULT_JUDGE_MODEL = "PROVIDER_NAME/MODEL_NAME"
 ```

-The repo default is `modelstudio/qwen3.5-plus`; change it if that ID is not available in your environment.

 **2.3 Launch runs**

 - **Parallel (multiple models)** — edit the `MODELS=( ... )` array in `scripts/run_parallel.sh`, then: